dippy2214/Web-Swing-Mechanic/README.md

 To transform this simple grappling hook into the web swing I envisioned, there was a lot of work still to do.
 The idea of connecting to a point on objects is useful, and it's fairly simply to make this check for objects of a specific type by using collision channels.
+However, the weirdness in the movement when grappling has to be changed, and we need to get rid of the force drawing us towards the point and replace it with some fun swinging mechanics.

+It could also be nice to add some polish.
+The spider man games have some nice features for zipping towards a specific point, or a launch to get you off the ground initially - things to make the movement flow between the swinging and the regular on the ground action.
+This kind of thing is very important for the feel of these games, and if time allows then it would be very nice to add that to this project too.

+### 👨‍💻 Making The Changes